keesschollaart81/case.schollaart.net/_posts/2019-07-01-device-offline-detection-with-durable-entities.md

 - No reserved capacity for VM's, containers, CosmosDb...
 No messages == No cost!
 - No plumbing-code for triggers, distributed state, scaling and resiliency thanks to Azure (Durable) Functions!

-## Yes, but have you tought about...
+## Yes, but have you thought about...

 ### CosmosDb